Terraform

 Any violations are automatically detected and aggregated.
 It enables us to configure automatic remediation to ensure that our security groups remain secure and compliant at all times.

-Security groups are one of the most important security features for network security.
-They are simple yet powerful and thus find their uses across a wide variety of AWS services wherever networks are involved.
+Security groups are among the most important security features for network security.
+They are simple yet powerful and thus find use across a wide variety of AWS services wherever networks are involved.
 When used correctly, they can significantly reduce attack vectors to network resources and improve the overall security posture.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.